nimiq/developer-center/learn/validator-score.md

 </Callout>

-### Size
+### Dominance

-The Size factor ensures that no single validator controls too much of the network's total stake.
+The dominance factor ensures that no single validator controls too much of the network's total stake.
 If a validator controls a large portion of the total stake, they will get a lower score.
 We penalize validators with a higher stake compared to those with a lower stake, as a lower stake promotes a fair distribution of control across the network.

-#### Size Ratio
+#### Dominance Ratio

-To find the size ratio ($s$) of a validator, we have two methods:
+To find the dominance ratio ($s$) of a validator, we have two methods:

 1. **First method**: Calculate the ratio by dividing the validator's share by the total share of the network for an active epoch: